steadybit/action-kit/README.md

-# Steadybit Custom Attacks
+# Steadybit Attak API

 This repository represents a **work-in-progress** documentation and implementation of Steadybit's custom attack mechanism.
 If you are curious to learn more, [reach out to us](https://www.steadybit.com/contact).

-# Custom Attack API

 > **To Do**: Create json schema for the api.

-## Registering and Discovering Custom Attacks
+## Registering and Discovering Attacks

 New attacks are discovered from attack index(es) queried by http.
 These indexes must be declared to the agents using environment variables: